René Cassin: Later life and career

 After the war, Cassin was assigned to the United Nations to help draft the Universal Declaration of Human Rights.
 Working from a list of rights elaborated by the Canadian scholar and professor of law John Humphrey, Cassin produced a revised draft and expanded the text.

 He served on the UN Human Rights Commission and the Hague Court of Arbitration.

 He was also a member (1959–1965) and president (1965–1968) of the European Court of Human Rights.
 The court building is now on Allée René Cassin, in Strasbourg.

-In 1945, General de Gaulle suggested for Cassin, having done so much for the French people, to do something also to help the Jewish people.
+In 1945, General de Gaulle suggested that Cassin, having done so much for the French people, also do something to help the Jewish people.
 Cassin became the president of the French-Jewish Alliance Israelite Universelle (AIU) which had been dedicated primarily to educating Sephardi Jews living in the Ottoman Empire according to a modern French curriculum.
 As president of the AIU, Cassin worked with the American Jewish Committee and the Anglo-Jewish Association to found the Consultative Council of Jewish Organisations, a network dedicated to building support for Cassin's platform of human rights from a Jewish perspective while the UN human rights system was in its early stages of development.

 In 1947, Cassin created the French Institute of Administrative Sciences (IFSA).
 He was the first president of the association, which organized many conferences to help to develop the French doctrine in administrative law.

 On 10 November 1950, he was photographed at a UN radio, alongside Karim Azkoul, Georges Day and Herald CL Roy, participating in a roundtable discussion for the use of French-speaking countries.
 That is perhaps all the more interesting because Azkoul and Cassin differed so strongly in their perspectives concerning the politics of Zionism.

 Cassin died in Paris in 1976 and was initially interred at the Montparnasse Cemetery in Paris.
 In 1987, his remains were exhumed and enshrined in the crypt of the Pantheon in Paris.

 Legacy

 In 2001, the CCJO René Cassin was founded in Cassin's memory to promote universal human rights from a Jewish perspective.

 The René Cassin Medal is awarded by the CCJO to those who have made an outstanding global contribution to human rights.
 As the head of the Alliance Israélite in France, Cassin had pursued civil rights for the Jews and was an active Zionist.

 A high school in Jerusalem is named after him.

 In 2003, the Basque government created the René Cassin Award "with the goal of publicly acknowledging and rewarding individuals or collectives that, through their personal or professional path, showed a strong commitment to the promotion, defence and divulgation of Human Rights".
 The award is given on 10 December, which is International Human Rights Day.

+The law campus of Paris 1 Panthéon-Sorbonne University is named after him.